oVirt/ovirt-site/source/documentation/working-with-gerrit.html.md

 ### Verify configuration

-In order to verify that your configuration works properly, do the following:
+In order to verify your SSH configuration, do the following:

       ssh gerrit.ovirt.org